fbgallet/roam-extension-find-replace/README.md

 - limits of live highlight on page feature:
 Text in code blocks are not highlighted.
 Likewise, if your search for strings including markdown syntax, or if your the matching string is hidden by some markdown syntax (like the link in an alias), it will not be highlighted.
 A counter indicate how many strings can't be highlighted.
 You can see them with in plain text with the `🔎︎` button.
 But in any case, the words will be correctly detected and replaced.

+- limits around the logic operators:
+The count of matching elements is not fully reliable with AND or AND+ operators.
+AND+ is not yet applied to the whole graph search, the algorithm must be optimized to give a result in a reasonable time.

 ---